 for example Cardiopulmonary Resuscitation and Automated External Defibrillation for Professional Rescuers and Health Care Providers NOT the De Anza class title HLTH 57E, HEALTH 57E or just that you took a CPR class.

-First Aid might be filed under First Aid or under Lay Responder First Aid, but NOT under the De Anza title First Aid for the Community, Home, Wilderness and Disasters or the title HLTH 57A or Health 57A.
+First Aid might be filed under First Aid or under Lay Responder First Aid, but NOT under the De Anza class title First Aid for the Community, Home, Wilderness and Disasters or the title HLTH 57A or Health 57A.

 name of your instructor (Mary Donahue),